 An autonomous community of self-supporting peers in recovery from addiction

 Beach House Recovery is an unconventional, twelve step drug and alcohol recovery community for men located on the beautiful shores of Brunswick County, North Carolina.
 WE ARE NOT a medical detox or professional rehabilitation center.
-We offer an alternative faith-based approach with a commitment to self-sustenance, financial transparency and fair labor standards.
-THIS IS NOT a work therapy or fundraising program and WE NEVER engage in public solicitation or unpaid employment by any other name.
-We represent a counter-movement based on self-support, fair wages and ethical reform.
+We offer an alternative faith-based approach with a unique commitment to self-support and fair labor standards.
+THIS IS NOT another work therapy or fundraising program and WE NEVER use uncompensated labor or social service benefits.
+We are entirely self-sustaining.
 Our limited liability company is NCARR certified, our outreach is 501c3 registered, and our hybrid organization is commercially insured

-The Beach Recovery movement (501c3 #83-0960683) is dedicated to the awareness and reform of a widespread predatory system that financially preys on the public sympathy, nutritional benefits and uncompensated labor of those stranded without options in a period of vulnerability.
-No matter how skillfully they package or present it, exploitation of susceptible families for power and personal gain is the new status quo and the primary barrier to stability and success for those seeking recovery.
+The Beach Recovery movement (501c3 #83-0960683) is dedicated to the awareness and reform of a widespread predatory system that financially preys on the public sympathy, nutrition benefits and uncompensated labor of those stranded without options in a period of vulnerability.
+No matter how skillfully they package or present it, exploitation of susceptible families for personal power and financial gain is the new status quo and the primary barrier to stability and success for those seeking recovery.

-Whether you are dealing with alcohol abuse, opioid addiction, or exploitation within the nonprofit labor racket, Beach House Recovery will work alongside of you to develop an ethical solution.
-Contact us to connect with a peer support specialist and start your recovery journey.
+Whether you are dealing with alcohol abuse, opioid addiction, or systemic exploitation within the unpaid worker movement, Beach House Recovery will work alongside of you to develop an ethical solution.
+Contact us to start your recovery journey.

 Addiction, Relapse and the Mystery of Recovery